-The annual VC funding per capita in Nova Scotia fell just above 2016 levels in 2018, however this is still one of the strongest annual performances on record.
-This decrease in VC funding experienced by Nova Scotia was not reflected in the Canadian national data, which resulted in the largest gap between Nova Scotia and Canada’s VC funding per capita since 2014.
+At $66.39 the annual VC funding per capita in Nova Scotia fell below 2016 levels in 2020, and has been decreasing year over year since the high of $80.99 in 2017.
+While a decrease in VC funding in 2020 was experienced by Nova Scotia as well as Canadian national data, the Canadian decrease has not been as prolonged and comes after Canadas high of $164.03 in 2019.
+This has resulted in the second largest gap between Nova Scotia and Canada’s VC funding per capita since 2013.

 Year | NS | Canada |